ShadrackAgyei/Presentation-TImer/README.md

 ![Flowchart](flowchart.png)

 - Power on -> Welcome screen
-- Set Presentation Minutes and Seconds
+- Set Presentation Time
-- Set Question Minutes and Seconds
+- Set Question & Answer Time
 - Countdown Presentation -> Warning -> Countdown Q&A -> Finish

 ---

 ## 🌎 Setup Instructions
 1. Wire the components according to the wiring diagram.
-2. Upload the `PresentationTimer.ino` sketch to the Arduino Nano.
+2. Upload the `timer_clock.ino` sketch to the Arduino Nano.
 3. Pair the HC-05 Bluetooth Module with your smartphone (Default PIN: 1234).
 4. Use a Bluetooth Terminal App or custom app to send commands.